 State Home Cultivation Caregivers Possession Limits Medical Cannabis Businesses Home Delivery Qualifying Conditions ID Cards?
 Recognizes Out-of-State ID Cards?
 Oklahoma 2018 initiative Allowed Yes, caregivers may assist homebound patients.
 Three ounces of cannabis on their person, eight ounces at their residence; one ounce of concentrates; and 72 ounces of edible products.
 Up to six mature plants and six seedlings Yes, the Dept. of Health licenses dispensaries, growers, and processors.
-As of July 2023, 2,821 dispensaries and 6,378 growers were licensed.
+As of December 2024, 1,811dispensaries and 3,029 growers were licensed.
 Not allowed There is no list of qualifying conditions.
 It is at physicians' discretion, using "standards a reasonable and prudent physician would follow when recommending or approving any medication."
 Yes, issued by the Dept. of Health Yes, but patients must register for a 30-day temporary ID card with the Dept. of Health Oregon 1998, initiative, revised Allowed at registered grow sites for medical; allowed for adults 21 and older Yes.
 A caregiver must have "significant responsibility for managing the well-being" of the patient.
 24 ounces of cannabis, six mature plants, and 18 immature plants Yes.
-As of July 2023, only two dispensaries are licensed, down from 307 in April 2017.
-However, adultuse stores may serve medical cannabis patients tax-free.
+As of December 2024, dispensaries were licensed, down from 307 in April 2017.
+However, adult-use stores may serve medical cannabis patients tax-free.
 Allowed Cancer, HIV/AIDS, a degenerative or pervasive neurological condition, cachexia, severe pain, severe nausea, seizures, PTSD, glaucoma, and persistent muscle spasms.
 The health department can add conditions.
 Yes, through the Dept. of Human Services No. However, all adults 21 and older may purchase, possess, and use cannabis.

 State Home Cultivation Caregivers Possession Limits Medical Cannabis Businesses Home Delivery Qualifying Conditions ID Cards?
 Recognizes Out-of-State ID Cards?
 Penn.
 2016 legislation Not allowed Yes.
 Caregivers may assist any number of patients.
 Patients may have up to two caregivers.
 A 90-day supply.
 If the physician does not voluntarily recommend dosing, a provider at the dispensary will do so.
 Yes.
-Up to 50 dispensaries with up to three locations each, in addition to up to 25 separate growers/processors.
+As of December 2024, there are 186 licensed dispensaries and 32 grower/processors.
 Not allowed, but curbside delivery is available.
 Terminal illnesses, cancer including remission therapy, HIV/AIDS, ALS, Parkinson's, MS, epilepsy, inflammatory bowel disease, Crohn's, PTSD, neuropathies, anxiety disorders, Tourette's syndrome, Huntington's, epilepsy, glaucoma, autism, sickle cell anemia, certain CNS damage, severe chronic or intractable pain, neurodegenerative diseases, dyskinetic and spastic movement disorders, and opiate use disorder (in some cases) Yes, through the Dept. of Health No Rhode Island 2006 legislation, later revised Allowed in an enclosed, locked facility both for patients and adults 21 and older Yes.
 Patients are allowed up to two caregivers.
 Caregivers can assist up to five patients.
 2.5 ounces, 12 plants, and 12 seedlings.
 (Adults have lower limits) Caregivers can possess that much per patient, with a total cap of 24 plants and five ounces.
 Yes.
-As of July 2023, seven compassion centers are licensed and operational.
+As of December 2024, seven compassion centers are licensed and operational.
 Sales tax applies, along with a 4% surcharge.
 Allowed Cancer, HIV/AIDS, hepatitis C, glaucoma, severe nausea, Alzheimer's, debilitating pain, cachexia, seizures, PTSD, persistent muscle spasms, and autism.
 The health department can add conditions.
 Yes, through the state Dept. of Health Yes.
 Also, all adults 21 and older may purchase, possess, and use cannabis.